mohdrahman32/Coffee-Haven/README.markdown

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is just a self made website